n-raine/rp2350-powman-sleep/README.md

 `boot_stage2` does lots of things[^4], too many to discuss here, but one important thing is initialising the C runtime, called `crt0`.
-This is common on even desktop PCs and it sets up the processor and memory to be in a state that can run C code.
+This is common even on desktop PCs and it configures the environment to be able to run C code.
-It involves running constructors, zeroing the BSS section of RAM and copying initial global variable values to this area, among other things.
+It involves running constructors, zeroing the BSS section of RAM and initialising global variables, among other things.

 This is really helpful and all, but the problem comes when we already have RAM set up in a way we want, with nice data that we have carefully arranged and kept alive while we powered down the core.
-When `boot_stage2` is run on a reset, and is not instructed to do otherwise, it re-initialises the C runtime and overwrites all the RAM we care about.
+When `boot_stage2` is run on a reset, and is not instructed to do otherwise, it re-initialises the C runtime and overwrites all the RAM we care about (and ironically, none of the RAM we don't care about).

 To avoid this during powman resets, `boot_stage2` checks the four `BOOT` registers in the powman peripheral[^5] and jumps to that code instead of carrying on with the typical C runtime initialisation and jump to `main()`[^1].

-The datasheet states that this code needs to be stored in RAM as opposed to typical flash.
+As mentioned, this code needs to be stored in RAM since the QSPI peripheral that talks to the flash with all our code on it also got reset during the power-down and needs to be reconfigured.
-I don't particularly know why this limitation exists, but I don't imagine it's there for no reason.

 The powman `BOOT` registers store both a reset vector and a stack pointer, so you can run the code with the same stack frame as when going to sleep.
-This means that, if you're careful with the stack, the reset vector function can return normally and pop off the return address which the last function put there and move back to where the program was before it went to sleep.
+This means that, if you're careful with the stack, the wake-up code can restore the return address and all the registers which the sleep function saved and resume execution like nothing happened.
-It also retains the invariants of the ARM calling convention as a handy side-effect.
-It's a clever way of retaining program state while fully powering down the core.
+Make sure that you save _all_ registers, so that the ARM calling convention isn't inadvertently broken.

-This, of course, means that if you want to retain your location in code, you also need to keep the RAM powered up, reducing possible power savings.
+All of this requires keeping the RAM powered up, reducing possible power savings.
-But if you were worried about returning to where you left off, you probably have some sort of program state that you wanted to retain anyway and were unlikely to want to turn off the RAM in the first place, so it's not really an issue in reality.
+However, if you were worried about returning to where you left off, you probably already had some sort of program state that you wanted to retain, so were unlikely to be in a position to turn off the RAM in the first place.

 While we want to avoid the standard initialisation sequence to keep our RAM intact, we still need to run *some* initialisation functions like properly